dutandrewkulang/alx-low_level_programming/0x0E-structures_typedef/README.md

        /* declare as many members as desired, but the entire structure size must be known to the compiler*/ };
 ```

+# typedef

+It is used to create an additional name (alias) for another data type, but does not create a new type.